The Start of 2025 Trade War!

 In June 2025, after Geneva and London negotiations, a framework truce emerged:

-China retaliates with a flat 10% tariff on U.S. imports
+China retaliates with a flat 10% tariff on U.S. imports.

-U.S. maintains AI chip export controls
+The U.S. maintains AI chip export controls.

-Student visas for Chinese nationals continue uninterrupted
+Student visas for Chinese nationals continue uninterrupted.

 But key issues remain:

-Military-grade rare-earth exports still restricted, undermining full defense sector recovery
+Military-grade rare-earth exports still restricted, undermining full defense sector recovery.

-Tariffs persist—no rollback to pre‑2017 levels
+Tariffs persist—no rollback to pre-2017 levels.

-AI, IP theft, overcapacity, and subsidies remain unresolved
+AI, IP theft, overcapacity, and subsidies remain unresolved.

-Many call it a “managed tension”—not a breakthrough
+Many call it a “managed tension”—not a breakthrough.

 Analysis: Did U.S. Citizens Benefit?

-For Consumers:
+For Consumers

 Short-term gains are minimal.
 Prices remain inflated.
 Nope, no meaningful tariff relief.

-For Workers & Farmers:
+For Workers & Farmers

 Farmers escaped further bailouts, but market access stays rocky.
 Manufacturing jobs saw tiny gains, but workforce losses overshadow them.

-For Companies & Investors:
+For Companies & Investors

-For Economy & Trade:
+For Economy & Trade

 Path Forward: Smarter Trade = Better Outcomes